chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 // -> "C. D. Krycho Krycho is 34 years old"
 ```

-But the “automatically” here isn’t anything special.
-It’s just normal JavaScript semantics: we passed in a reference to an object, so when we change the properties on that object and then invoke a getter which depends on those values, we get an updated value.
+But the “automatically” here is just normal JavaScript semantics: we passed in a reference to an object, so when we change the properties on that object and then invoke a getter which depends on those values, we get an updated value.
 While there are some differences in the specific details of the implementation (as I cover below in Part II), this is fundamentally how `args` works in Glimmer components.
-And notice: there’s no `@tracked` in site, no template layer involved, and in fact nothing about Ember or Glimmer in sight.
+And notice: there’s no `@tracked` in sight, no template layer involved, and in fact nothing about Ember or Glimmer in sight.
 It is, as they say, *just JavaScript*™.

 This also means that we can see why certain things *won’t* work.
 I often see people write code like this both when writing new Glimmer components from scratch and when migrating from Ember components: